-Henry Wadsworth Longfellow was born in Portland, Maine in February of 1807.
-He was the second of eight children born to Stephen Longfellow, a lawyer, and his wife Zilpah.
+Henry Wadsworth Longfellow was born in Portland, Maine, when it was part of Massachusetts, in February of 1807.
+He was the second of eight children born to Stephen Longfellow, a lawyer, and his wife, Zilpah.
 Longfellow’s ancestors had come to the United States from England in the early 1600s.
 They settled in New England and were among the original Mayflower Pilgrims.
 Longfellow was directly related to the first child born in Plymouth, Elizabeth Alden Peabody.

 He was considered to be an exemplary student, particularly excelling in Latin.
 It was his mother who stimulated in him his first literary passions.
-She encouraged his engagement with reading, while his father had grander, more professional plans for his son.
-Longfellow published his first poem in November of 1870 when he was only thirteen years old.
-It was called, ‘The Battle of Lovell’s Pond.’
+She encouraged his engagement with reading while his father had grander, more professional plans for his son.
+Longfellow published his first poem in November of 1870 when he was only thirteen.
+It was called ‘The Battle of Lovell’s Pond.’